What is a Project Manager?

 While this sample career path is very common in the tech industry, project managers can have a range of roles and responsibilities.
 Often project managers transition into other product roles, and sometimes even research roles!

-We've compiled thousands of job descriptions for project managers to record the most common requirements to save you time.
+We've compiled thousands of job descriptions for Product Managers to record the most common requirements to save you time.
 While preparing for interviews, keep in mind specific times you've demonstrated these skills.

 - Running daily standups and other planning meetings such as refinements or sprint planning